jonit-dev/startup-ideas-factory/docs/machine-learning/1-introduction-to-machine-learning.md

 ### 2. Model

 A model is a mathematical representation of a real-world process based on input data.
-It is what you build during the training phase and use for prediction.
+It is what you build during the **training phase** and use for **prediction**.

 ### 3. Training

-Training is the process where the machine learning algorithm learns from the data.
+Training is the **process where the machine learning algorithm learns from the data**.
 The model adjusts its internal parameters to minimize error and improve accuracy.

 ### 4. Testing

-Once a model is trained, it needs to be tested on unseen data to assess its performance.
+Once a model is trained, it **needs to be tested on unseen data** to assess its **performance**.

 ### 5. Overfitting and Underfitting